Aviafly biplane with parallel Cash Out and Trenball panels

 95% theoretical.
 InOut Games publishes this on its provider materials and the game's in-panel info confirms it.
 The RTP is flat across the full €0.01 to €200 stake range; there is no stake-size sliding scale like Aero Turbo.
 Over a thousand €10 rounds the expected loss on Aviafly is €500, compared to €300 on Aviator at 97% RTP and €200 on Astronaut at 98%.

 Yes.
 Aviafly uses SHA-256 commit-reveal per round.
 Before bets close, the server publishes a hash of the server seed.
-After the round ends, the seed is revealed along with the client contribution.
+When after the round ends, we observed the seed is revealed along with the client contribution.
 Any player can recompute the hash and verify that it matches the commit, then independently derive the crash point.
 The cabinet also publishes a transparent coefficient feed showing every round's outcome and round ID in real time.

 No. Aviafly (this page) was released on 23 November 2023 with a 95% RTP, Classic Mode manual cashout, Trenball prediction targets, and Dual-Mode Play.
 Aviafly 2 was released on 27 January 2026 by the same studio, runs a 96.5% RTP, has no manual cash-out (fixed trajectory), and caps multipliers at x100.
 Same brand, different games.
 Check the game tile label before you stake.